mjstraughan/CubingHistory/docs/3x3/Methods/HumanThistlethwaite.md

 ### Initial Description

 The first mention of the method was in June, 2003.
-Ryhan Heise stated that he had once developed it.
+Ryan Heise stated that he had once developed the method [1].

 ![](img/HumanThistlethwaite/FirstMention.png)

-A couple of weeks later, in July, 2003, Heise described the steps and process.
+A couple of weeks later, in July, 2003, Heise described the steps and process [2].

 ![](img/HumanThistlethwaite/Described1.png)
 ![](img/HumanThistlethwaite/Described2.png)